mabeckgit/Nanobox/README.md

 \*Unless you use port-manipulation.
 Which brings us to another point: `blinkLED` still uses a loop in the background, so it is not fully "at once".
 The purpose of this function is to keep your code compact not to manipulate ports synchronously.
 ### RGB LED
 This code uses `buttonPressed` as a convenient way to readout all button-signals from Button1 to Button6.
 You can either detect rising edges (default) or falling edges.
 The first button pressed will make the function respond with the pin-number of that button.
 The second part in this example shows the `RGB_Code`struct.
 Those consist of three integers betwen 0-255 addressing the red-, green-, and blue-channel.
 This is exactly the same as [how images are encoded for color-displays](https://en.wikipedia.org/wiki/RGB_color_space).
 The Nanobox comes with RGB_Codes for White and Black, the 3 primary colors and the 3 secondary colors.
 The example shows how you can define your own colors.
 Use this example to check the correct hook-up of all your buttons and your common cathode multicolor LED.

+## Games
+Each game has its own readme.md that you can find in the respective folder.
+This is the list of games that this library has implemented so far:
+- Zimon: The classic memory game where you press buttons in a sequence presented.
+The sequence grows as you progress.
+I added a few extra-wrinkles into the game, though.